-PLEASE NOTE: Work performed by others will be reinspected, upon request, for a fee of \$195.00 for each trip out to the property.
+PLEASE NOTE: Work performed by others will be reinspected, upon request, for an additional fee for each trip out to the property.

 Pictures are provided to assist in clarifying some of the findings made in the report.
 No relative importance should be placed on these pictures.
 There are likely to be significant comments that do not have pictures associated with them.
 Please read the report thoroughly.